antarasengupta26624/qbs177finalproject/README.md

 I. Introduction \
 II.
 Objectives \
 III.
 Methods* \
 IV.
-Conclusions \
+Results \
 V. References \
-*All code can be found in Methods_final.pdf
+*All code notebooks can be found the in analysis_nbs folder.

 ## I. Introduction

 ### A. Background
 Socioeconomic disparities have played as significant factors in individuals and communities’ wellness.
 Factors such as race, gender, age, levels of education , marriage status, income, geographic location, and income could all be parts of very critical to one’s mental health.
-However, the resources are not equally distributed among everyone, individual’s can face barriers and limit access to helpful resources due to socioeconomic disparities.\
+However, the resources are not equally distributed among everyone, individual’s can face barriers and limit access to helpful resources due to socioeconomic disparities.
 Although that mental health disorder can happen to anyone regardless of their socioeconomic background, those who have lower socioeconomic background may have a higher chance of mental illness.
-In addition, socioeconomic disparities and systemic inequalities may cause limited resources for mental health care, social support, and the proper help one might need.\
+In addition, socioeconomic disparities and systemic inequalities may cause limited resources for mental health care, social support, and the proper help one might need.

 ### B. Dataset
 We are using data from the National Health and Nutrition Examination Survey (NHANES) for the years 2021-2023.
-This dataset provides us an overview of different demographic factors such as income, education, and household sizes and the PAtient Health Questionnaire responses(PHQ-9)\
+This dataset provides us an overview of different demographic factors such as income, education, and household sizes and the PAtient Health Questionnaire responses(PHQ-9).

 ## II.
 Objectives
 1. Analyze the impact of socioeconomic factors on mental health.